streamnative/kop/docs/kop.md

 > **NOTE**
 >
-> Following links are invalid when you're reading this document in master branch from Github.
-You can go to the same chapter of [README.md](../README.md) for the correct links.
+> The following links are invalid when you check this document in the `master` branch from GitHub.
+You can go to the same chapter of the [README](../README.md) for the correct links.

 -   [Configure KoP](https://github.com/streamnative/kop/blob/branch-{{protocol:version}}/docs/configuration.md)
 -   [Monitor KoP](https://github.com/streamnative/kop/blob/branch-{{protocol:version}}/docs/reference-metrics.md)